Delaware Voting Rights Coalition

 Early Voting and Permanent Absentee Voting

-Late Friday, February 23, 2024, Delaware’s Superior Court ruled that Delaware’s early voting and permanent absentee voting laws violate the state Constitution.
-As of Tuesday, February 27 the Attorney General committed to appeal this ruling and support legislative efforts to pass constitutional amendments expanding and enshrining voting rights.
+On Friday, February 23, 2024, Delaware’s Superior Court ruled that Delaware’s early voting and permanent absentee voting laws violate the state Constitution.
+As of Tuesday, February 27, 2024 the Attorney General committed to appeal this ruling and support legislative efforts to pass constitutional amendments expanding and enshrining voting rights.

 Vote By Mail and Same-Day Registration

 Delawareans overwhelmingly want to be able to cast their ballots freely and fairly, and vote by mail and same day registration improved access securely for thousands of voters.
-Delaware’s General Assembly must work now to pass constitutional amendments in order to enact these changes permanently.
-The Delaware Voting Rights Coalition remains committed to these advoacting for a consitutional amendment that expands access to the ballot for all voters.
+We remain committed to advoacting for constitutional amendments in order to enact these changes permanently and expand access to the ballot for all voters.

 Prison Voting